Everduin94/dotfiles/readme.md

 ### Scripts
 - Moved from fish to zsh.
 Need to convert.

-### Git
-- .gitconfig currently uses my work account.
-- Update to use my personal.
-And then update local configs to use work.

 ### TODO
-- Include alfred (brew cask if possible + vc preferences)
+- Include alfred (brew cask if possible)
-  - Is vc preferences necessary or are they cloud based?
 - Install bottom (or a similar program)
-- Adjustments to zsh config (copied from MachFiles)
-  - Remove unix specific commands
-  - Update j/k
-  - Fix username
-- vc nerdfont config
+- vc nerdfont config / move nerd fonts to dotfiles
 - install script (you could do this manually just by following instructions in "Programs")